-We will prepare tables to summarise the findings of the review, including the assessment of the quality of evidence for all outcomes using the GRADE approach (GRADEpro 2014).
-All outcomes considered in the review will be reported in the summary.
-We will report the following outcomes in the 'Summary of findings' table and the comparison groups described under Types of interventions: ECP compared with laser treatment, other
+We will prepare tables to summarise the findings of the review, including the assessment of the certainty of evidence for all outcomes using the GRADE approach (GRADEpro 2014).

-MIGS techniques, conventional glaucoma surgery (trabeculectomy), medical therapy or in combination with phacoemulsification compared with phacoemulsification alone.
+We will report the following outcomes in the 'Summary of findings' table and the comparison groups described under Types of interventions: ab interno trabecular bypass surgery with Hydrus (Ivantis Inc., Irvine, California) compared with laser treatment, other MIGS techniques, conventional glaucoma surgery (trabeculectomy), medical therapy or in combination with phacoemulsification compared with phacoemulsification alone.
+1. Proportion of participants who are drop-free (not using eyedrops) at two years follow-up.

-- 1. Proportion of participants who are drop-free (not using eye drops) at two years follow-up. - 2.
-Mean change in number of IOP-lowering drops taken per day from baseline to two years follow-up. - 3.
-Mean change in IOP, measured using Goldmann applanation tonometry, from baseline to two years follow-up. - 4.
+2. Mean change in number of IOP-lowering drops taken per day from baseline to two years follow-up.

+- 3. Mean change in IOP, measured using Goldmann - applanation tonometry, from baseline to two years follow-up. - 4.
 Health-related quality of life at two years follow-up. - 5.
 Intraoperative complications. - 6.
-Postoperative complications up to two years follow-up. - 7.
-Secondary glaucoma surgery, including laser, as recorded by the investigators of the included trials between baseline and two years follow-up.
+Postoperative complications, up to two years follow-up.

+7. Secondary glaucoma surgery, including laser, as recorded by the investigators of the included trials between baseline and two years follow-up.